xrdocs/programmability/_tutorials/how-to-get-a-serial-number-netmiko-text-fsm.md

 At first, the question sounded silly: you could just do `show inventory all` on any IOS XR platform to get the platform serial number.
 What if you need to retrieve an information 100 times per day?
 What if you need get this information on 100 devices at once?
 The goal of this new series of article is to explain different ways to collect a serial number on a device.
 If you can do it with a serial number, you can do it with anything else!

+>> TODO
 >> Second episode Netmiko + Text FSM.
 Quick descriptions
+>> Netmiko to connect to the device, handle the connection and send commands
+>> Text FSM to parse output

 The code for this series of posts will be published here: https://github.com/AntoineOrsoni/how-to-get-serial-number/